Tankers Under the Bridges

 Chief, why is it? – I asked Bamidele Adedeji, the chief tanker.

-So, Bamidele Adedeji explained to me why so many tankers end up under bridges and box culverts.
+So, Bamidele Adedeji explained to me why so many tankers end up under bridges and near box culverts.

 In Nigeria, there are Traditional Traffic Laws, that under the local circumstances in Nigeria, make much more sense, than the Oyinbo's (Peeled People's) Traffic Laws, around the world.